YubiHSM 2 Product Overview

 For instructions on configuring the YubiHSM 2 FIPS in FIPS-approved mode, see Set FIPS Mode.

-The pre-loaded certificate of a YubiHSM 2 FIPS device has an X.509 extension present with OID 1.3.6.1.4.1.41482.4.10.
+Certificate extension: The pre-loaded certificate of a YubiHSM 2 FIPS device has an X.509 extension present with OID 1.3.9.1.4.1.41482.4.10.
 This extension has an INTEGER value encoding its FIPS certificate.
-Currently, the value 6 refers to the YubiHSM 2 FIPS certificate for firmware version 2.2.

 Performance

 Performance varies depending on usage.
-The accompanying Software Development Kit includes performance tools that can be used for additional measurements.
+We suggest you perform your own benchmarking as figures vary.
+The accompanying Software Development Kit includes performance tools can be used for additional measurements.
 Example metrics from an otherwise unoccupied YubiHSM 2: